SeniorMars/taolp/src/about.md

 # Why was this class made?
-To reach vim and rust. crab time.
+To teach vim and rust. crab time.